Topological dynamics of cosine maps: Cosine dynamics and external addresses

 \end{observation}

-Consequently, in order to proof Theorem \ref{cor_modelforall_intro}, by \cite[Theorem 3.1]{lasseRidigity}, it suffices to construct a conjugacy between $\F\colon J(\F)\rightarrow J(\F)$ and any specific disjoint type cosine map.
-We could have followed this approach, but for the sake of generality, we provide a construction of the conjugacy for each disjoint type cosine map on its Julia set.
+Consequently, in order to prove the second part of Theorem \ref{thm_conjcosine_intro}, by \cite[Theorem~3.1]{lasseRigidity}, it suffices to construct a conjugacy between $\F\colon J(\F)\rightarrow J(\F)$ and any specific disjoint type cosine map.
+We could have followed this approach, but for the sake of generality, our proof will relate to any disjoint-type cosine map.

+Let us fix a cosine function $f(z)\defeq ae^z+be^{-z}$ with $a,b\in \C^\ast$.
+We will make use of some estimates from \cite{dierkCosine} that require of constants related to the following:

-Recall from \ref{dis_basic_cosine} that for any cosine map $g$ and for any choice of Jordan domain $D\supset S(g)$, $f^{-1}(\C\setminus D)$ has two connected components, that is, two tracts.
-We want to guarantee, for some disjoint type maps, \textit{Euclidean expansion} within tracts, that is, that the modulus of the derivative of any point in the tracts is large enough.
-To achieve so, we fix a domain $D$ so that the boundaries of the corresponding tracts are sufficiently far from the imaginary axis: \begin{defn}[Normalized disjoint type cosine maps] For each cosine function $g(z)\defeq ae^z+be^{-z}$ with $a,b\in \C^\ast$, denote
+More precisely, recall from \ref{dis_basic_cosine} that for any cosine map $f$ and for any choice of Jordan domain $D\supset S(f)$, $f^{-1}(\C\setminus D)$ has two connected components, that is, two tracts.
+We will choose $D$ large enough as to guarantee \textit{Euclidean expansion} within tracts, that is, that the modulus of the derivative of any point in the tracts is large enough.
+Let us choose $R>\mathcal{K}(f)$ big enough such that